-The 2025 marketplace ACA Open Enrollment Period (OEP) runs November 1, 2024, to January 15, 2025.
-This is the most crucial time for your clients who are under 65 and in need of an Affordable Care Act health plan.
+The 2027 marketplace ACA Open Enrollment Period (OEP) runs November 1, 2026, to December 15, 2026 (dates can vary in some state-based marketplaces).
+This is the most crucial time for your clients who are under 65 and in need of Affordable Care Act health insurance coverage.

-Below are some of the most important things to know before assisting clients with finding coverage this OEP.
+Below are some things to know before assisting clients with finding coverage this OEP.
+First, we’ll discuss important changes you should know before diving into the nitty gritty!

 Need help getting ready-to-sell on the federal or state exchanges?
 Learn more about how to prepare for the OEP